A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Generalized Axis--Angle Attitude Control

 which provides insights and can be used to guide the process of controller synthesis.
-In particular, the slope at the origin has the form \mbox{$\frac{\partial\gamma}{\partial\Theta_\ts{e}} (0) = \frac{\xi}{2}$}, in which $\xi$ can be tuned taking into consideration, for example, actuator limitations and control objectives.
+In particular, the slope at the origin has the form \mbox{$\frac{d\gamma}{d\Theta_\ts{e}} (0) = \frac{\xi}{2}$}, where $\xi$ can be tuned considering actuator limitations and control objectives.